-BALANCING AESTHETIC, ECONOMIC AND ENVIRONMENTAL CONCERNS
+BALANCING AESTHETIC, ECONOMIC AND ENVIRONMENTAL CONCERNS.

 4Sight was engaged to provide ecological and planning services to help the client carry out a 16 lot residential subdivision in an ecologically sensitive area.

-4Sight worked with the project's stakeholders to ensure development would lead to a positive environmental outcome.
+4Sight worked with the project's stakeholders to ensure the development would lead to a positive environmental outcome.
 To achieve this aim, we collaborated with project engineers to incorporate environmental mitigation strategies into the design process.

 It was crucial to keep the site's anticipated effects and outcomes closely aligned with council expectations, so we made sure to keep an open line of communication with the council's project ecologist for the entirety of the project.

 We provided advice on stormwater outfall placement to help minimise any adverse effects on native vegetation within the Significant Ecological Area (SEA), and we remained in constant contact with the client to ensure the project's consenting requirements could be met without delaying the development timetable.

 Thanks to our support, the client was able to successfully carry out a residential subdivision in close proximity to a Significant Ecological Area (SEA).
 Our input ensured that the subdivision's design provided long-term ecological benefits for the SEA whilst also making them an attractive feature of the subdivision.